Child Counselling in Edmonton & St. Albert

 How We Help:

-• While we don't diagnose or treat ADHD itself, our counselors provide essential emotional and behavioral support for children with ADHD.
+• Our counselors provide essential emotional and behavioral support for children with ADHD.
 We teach emotion regulation strategies, build self-esteem, address anxiety or behavioral challenges, and help children develop social skills.
 Parent coaching helps families create supportive home environments and manage challenging behaviors effectively.

 Therapeutic Approaches: